Undergraduate Department of

 Note: The undergraduate Art Education degree is no longer offered.
-The department offers a five-year BA in Art/MS in Art Education combined degree program to prepare students for a career as an art teacher.
+The department offers a five-year direct-entry pathway leading to a BA in Art/MS in Art Education to prepare students for a career as an art teacher.
 This program enables undergraduate students who receive a bachelor's degree, with one additional year of coursework from the department of art education, to fulfill teacher certification requirements.
 Please contact the Department of Art Education for the requirements for this program and refer to the Department of Art Education chapter in the Graduate Bulletin.

-The primary mission of the five-year combined program is to prepare certified art teachers for public and private school service.
+The primary mission of the five-year direct-entry pathway is to prepare certified art teachers for public and private school service.
 Students have the opportunity to participate in the University's Florence, London, or other international programs as part of their course of studies prior to their junior year.
 Extensive in-school observation and participation are required.

 The Department of Art Education's paradigm program is art for life.
 The department focuses on authentic, socially centralized teacher preparation, emphasizing studio art, critical inquiry into art and visual culture, appropriate technologies, and creative activity.
 Our goal is to prepare candidates who are well prepared for their roles as art educators in real-world communities.

 ARE 4144.
 Introduction to Art Education (3).
 This course provides a theoretical foundation for understanding what children know and learn through artistic inquiry and expression.
 The course emphasizes practical application of this knowledge to curriculum development and lesson planning.
 Observation in the public schools is required.

 ARE 4550C.
 Art Therapy/Special Populations (3).
 This course explores definitions of art therapy, the development of the discipline, the exploration of special populations, human relations, and the related concepts in art education and art therapy.

 ARE 4905r.
 Directed Individual Study (1–3).
 May be repeated to a maximum of nine semester hours.